VCTLabs/vct-smallarm-bsp-platform/README.rst

 New tox workflows:

-Defaults are currently the rpi3-64 machine with both a console image on sysvinit and an xorg image on systemd as default build configs.
+Defaults are currently the rpi3-64 machine with a console image and sysvinit or bbb machine with an xorg image and systemd as default build configs.
 User build knobs include:

-1. the desired machine key, eg: ``raspberrypi3-64``
+1. the desired machine key, eg: ``KAS_MACHINE=raspberrypi3-64``
-2. the desired image target key, eg ``rpi-test-image``
+2. the desired image target key, eg ``IMAGE=rpi-test-image``
 3. the package feed environment variables ``PACKAGE_FEED_IP_PORT`` and ``PACKAGE_FEED_TYPE``